Apostle vs. Disciple: Unveiling the Nuances of Early Christianity

 Defining the Term "Apostle": A Select Group with Unique Authority

 The term "apostle," from the Greek word apostolos, literally means "one who is sent."
 While all apostles were disciples, not all disciples were apostles.
-Apostles were a select group of individuals specifically chosen and commissioned by Jesus (and later, potentially, through the laying on of hands by existing apostles) to be his representatives and messengers after his ascension.
-Their role was far more than simply following Jesus' teachings; they were entrusted with a unique authority and responsibility to establish and lead the burgeoning Christian church.
+In real terms, apostles were a select group of individuals specifically chosen and commissioned by Jesus (and later, potentially, through the laying on of hands by existing apostles) to be his representatives and messengers after his ascension.
+Their role was far more than simply following Jesus' teachings; they were entrusted with a unique authority and responsibility to establish and lead the burgeoning Christian church Which is the point..

 Key characteristics of apostles: